Plutarco Elías Calles: Presidency, 1924–1928

 Calles's inauguration was a great state occasion, with some 50,000 spectators.
 His predecessor, Obregón, was present for the first peaceful transfer of presidential power since 1884 when Porfirio Díaz succeeded Manuel González.
 Workers from the CROM, headed by Luis Morones and the Laborist Party of Mexico displayed banners.
 The release of balloons and doves figured in the spectacle.
 The De la Huerta rebellion had thinned the ranks of the military.

 Although Calles was president, he remained in the shadow of Obregón, who had powerful allies in the military and among state governors and the Congress.
 The contrast between Calles and Obregón was in personality and level of power.
 "To many, Calles appeared Obregón's creation, a caretaker president who would return power to the caudillo upon the conclusion of his term."
 Calles sought to build his own power base.
 He launched a reform program that was modeled on the one in Sonora.
-Its intent was to promote economic development, professionalize the army, and promote social and educational welfare.
+It intended to promote economic development, professionalize the army, and promote social and educational welfare.
 He relied on worker and peasant organizations to support his consolidation of power, particularly Luis N. Morones of the CROM.

 Labor

 Morones was appointed to a cabinet position as Secretary of Industry, Commerce, and Labor at the same time that he retained leadership in the CROM.
 In that position, Morones was able to advance his organization at the expense of rivals.
 Some independent unions and more radical were forced into the umbrella of the moderate CROM.
 Wage increases and betterment of working conditions were evidence that Calles sought to implement Article 123 of the Mexican Constitution, embedding labor rights.
 The number of labor strikes decreased precipitously during the Calles administration.
 When railway workers struck in 1926, Morones sent scabs to break the strike.

+In 1925, all federal civil servants became eligible for funeral aid, disability, seniority, old age and survivors’ pensions, together with protection against occupational hazards.
+This was followed a year later with the introduction a social security system for the military.In 1926, a social security system for the military was set up.

+Agriculture

+In 1926, legislation was enacted with the purpose of establishing a system of channelling credit to all farmers throughout Mexico.

 Finance

-During the Calles presidency, he relied on the financial acumen of his Secretary of the Treasury, Alberto J. Pani, who was a loyalist of Obregón and served in his cabinet.
+During the Calles presidency, he relied on the financial acumen of his secretary of the treasury, Alberto J. Pani, a loyalist of Obregón, and served in his cabinet.
 Pani's classical liberal policies of a balanced budget and stable currency helped restore foreign investors' confidence in Mexico.
-Pani advised the founding of several banks in support of campesinos, but more importantly the Banco de México, Mexico's national bank.
+Pani advised the founding of several banks in support of campesinos, but more importantly, the Banco de México, Mexico's national bank.
 Pani also managed to achieve relief of part of Mexico's foreign debt.
 After coming into conflict with Calles, Pani resigned in 1927.